huyaokai-nreal/Distill-Any-Depth/README.md

 ## News
 - **2025-03-08:** We release the small size of our model(Dav2).
-- **2025-03-02:🔥🔥🔥** Our demo is updated to GPU version.
+- **2025-03-02:** Our demo is updated to GPU version.
 Enjoy it!
 We also include the Gradio demo code in this repo.
 - **2025-02-26:🔥🔥🔥** Paper, project page, code, models, and demos are  released.

 ## TODO
-- Release training code.
+- Release evaluation and training code.
 - Release additional models in various sizes.

 ## Pre-trained Models